mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 The CEO agreed that it was unfair.
 He told me he'd retroactively adjust my December and January bills as if I'd been on a retainer agreement and refund the difference.
 And he said the offer stood even if I walked away at that point.

-The CEO did emphasize the benefits of the retainer.
-TinyPilot's developers had started to implement parts of the design like the new header and footer, and it had gone poorly.
-They mainly worked in JavaScript and Python, so implementing existing designs in CSS wasn't their strong suit.
-Even though they were significantly more expensive than TinyPilot's developers, they'd cost less overall since they're so experienced at exactly the tasks I needed.
+The CEO emphasized that the retainer would allow WebAgency to handle not only the design work but the development work to get it on my site.
+I had planned to use TinyPilot's in-house developers for that, but it was going poorly.
+TinyPilot's developers worked primarily in JavaScript and Python, so implementing designs in CSS wasn't their strong suit.
+WebAgency's CEO estimated that even their developers were significantly more expensive than TinyPilot's, the project would cost less overall since WebAgency's developers have so much experienced working with their designers and implementing their designs.

-The retainer agreement only had a 28-day notice requirement, so if it didn't work out, I was only on the hook to pay them for one more month.

 ## Start over or push through?

 WebAgency put me in a tough position.
-Now, I had a decision to make.
-Do I dig myself even deeper with WebAgency by signing the retainer agreement?
-Do I wait indefinitely for them to find time for me on an hourly contract?
+Should I dig myself even deeper into the project by signing the retainer agreement?
+Do I wait around for months until they find time for me on an hourly contract?
 Or do I hire someone else to finish the work?

 All the designs were around 80% done, but nothing was usable.
-The logo still needed some adjustments.
-The desktop versions of the page redesigns were 80-90% done, but they hadn't started the mobile versions.
-I couldn't hand things to TinyPilot's dev team to begin work.
+The logo still needed those final few adjustments.
+They had mostly completed the page designs for desktop, but they hadn't started the mobile versions.
+That meant I couldn't hand any work off to TinyPilot's developers because they needed both desktop and mobile designs to begin work.
 I was four months and $XXk into what was supposed to be a six-week project.

-I had seen WebAgency do excellent work, but I'd also seen them do poor work.
+I had seen WebAgency do excellent work, but I'd also seen them drop the ball.
 Would the retainer get me back to the excellent work?
 It sounded plausible.

 Switching designers would have been incredibly difficult.
 I've seen what happens when one person tries to finish a project that someone else claimed was 80% done.
 The results are never good.

 I was in the middle of launching a new product, and I barely had time to do my current work.
 I didn't have time to search, interview, and onboard a new agency or freelancer.

-And to be honest, I didn't have time to fuss with anything.
-I was dealing with the mayhem of launching a new product (TODO: link) and making sure all of our internal workflows were ready to fulfill orders.
-I just wanted to do the thing that would minimize my time, and that was to just stick with them.
-It seemed like the design work was mostly 85% done anyway, so why not just spend a few hours on the last 15%?

 I signed the retainer.
 My good, protected hours were scheduled to resume in March.

-## Not like other dev work
+## Life as a retainer client

 We were off to a good start.
 Within the first week of my retainer month, they wrapped up almost all of the outstanding design work.
 There were still some small kinks to work out, but two of the there pages were finalized and ready for the developers to begin coding up the designs so I could publish them.